harlan-zw/vue-cli-plugin-import-components/README.md

 ---

-:fire: Note this is still an experimental build.
+:construction_worker: Note this is still an experimental build.
 Use with caution.

 ---

 ## Features

-- Scan and auto import components
+- :mage: Automatically import components as you need them
-- Multiple paths with customizable prefixes and lookup/ignore patterns
+- :wrench: Easily customisable to your project
-- Hot reloading Support
+- :fire: Hot Module Reloading Supported
-- Fully tested!
+- :triangular_ruler: TypeScript'd & Unit tested

 ## Setup